National Fraud Initiative

 Code of practice

-Data matching by the Cabinet Office is subject to a Code of Practice.
-This may be found in the GOV.UK website below.
+Data matching by the Cabinet Office is subject to a code of practice (external link).

-For further information on the National Fraud Initiative legal powers and the reasons why it matches particular information, see the GOV.UK - National Fraud Initiative website (external link) for further information on data matching at this authority.
+For further information on the National Fraud Initiative legal powers and the reasons why it matches particular information, see the GOV.UK - National Fraud Initiative website (external link).